Studsministern/1DT305-Applied-IoT-Project/README.md

 A supply voltage of V<sub>CC</sub> = 3.3 V was chosen for the FC-28 as well.
 However, the `3V3(OUT)` pin is not used.
 As mentioned in the materials section, keeping the sensor powered on will damage it.
 Instead I investigated using a GPIO to supply power to the sensor:

-When suppying power with the `3V3(OUT)` pin, I was able to measure that the V<sub>CC</sub> pin on the sensor received a current of 2.9 mA, by using a multimeter.
+When suppying power with the `3V3(OUT)` pin, it could be measured with a multimeter that the V<sub>CC</sub> pin on the sensor received a current of 2.9 mA.
 There does not appear to be any official documentation of how much current a GPIO pin is allowed to use.
 However, discussions in many forums suggest 16 mA to be the absolute max current from any one pin, and that the GPIO pins were designed for a current draw of at least 3 mA.

-Therefore I used pin 32 (`GP27`) as a digital output pin to provide the supply voltage to the FC-28.
+Therefore pin 32 (`GP27`) was used as a digital output pin to provide the supply voltage to the FC-28.
 The sensor is only ever kept on for 2 seconds before each measurement.
-I am unsure if this is the best value to use when taking both the lifetime of the sensor and the accuracy of the measurements into account.
-But it seems to produce quite stable values.
+This may not be the best value to use when taking both the lifetime of the sensor and the accuracy of the measurements into account.
+But it seemed to produce quite stable values.

 The measurement is done with pin 34 (`ADC2`), which is connected to the `AO` pinout on the FC-28.
 The ADC (Analog-Digital Converter) in the RP2 converts the 0-3.3 V voltage to a 16-bit number, between 0 and 65535.
 0 corresponds to very low resistance (high moisture) and 65535 corresponds to very high resistance (low moisture).
 The read value is translated to a moisture percentage using the following equation: